Film, Television and Media Internships in Los Angeles

 The Media in LA summer internship program provides students with the opportunity to intern with a media company in the greater Los Angeles area over the summer.
 The program allows for participating students to gain practical experience within a variety of media fields while connecting to the LA alumni community in the workplace and through structured networking events.
 Students receive stipends to offset travel and living costs associated with taking the internship positions.

-2018 participating employers will be available when the program application opens on January 26, 2018.
-To apply once the opportunities are posted, submit a resume and cover letter through the Brown Handshake* for the internship position you are most interested in.
+To apply, submit a resume and cover letter through the Brown Handshake* for the internship position you are most interested in.
 Students should search for “Media LA” in Handshake* or BrownConnect to find the application and upload the necessary documents.

 March 2018: Employers review applicants and schedule skype interviews with top candidates: